vitaly-t/pg-minify/typescript/README.md

 minify(sql); //=> SELECT 1;
 ```

-And if you are using `"allowSyntheticDefaultImports": true` in your `tsconfig`,
+And if you are using `"allowSyntheticDefaultImports": true` in your `tsconfig.json`,
 then you can include it like this:

 ```ts